A Few Things to Do in Dublin

 See for Yourself

-Come join us for the craic – great music and good times – and experience the verdant hills and romantic landscapes of a culture deeply rooted in its Celtic past.
+Come join us on our Ireland Biking trip for the craic – great music and good times – and experience the verdant hills and romantic landscapes of a culture deeply rooted in its Celtic past.
 Sláinte!

 If you have more time (or another day) to spend in Dublin, we recommend visiting The Irish Museum of Modern Art (IMMA), housed in the Royal Hospital of Kilmainham, to explore the art gallery.
 Afterwards, head toward the city centre.
 You will pass by the Guinness Storehouse, so a stop in the hops store for a pint of Guinness in the Gravity Bar is a must.
 This is one of the highest viewing points in Dublin and a perfect place to get both your bearings and a bird’s-eye view of the city.
 Continuing on, you will pass by Christchurch Cathedral.
 This is the oldest part of the city, dating back to the time of the Vikings.
 Take a quick detour down to see its neighbouring Cathedral, St. Patrick’s, on the street of the same name.